-That makes accurate forecasting of lake effect snow a challenge for meteorologists, said Niziol.
-He said Buffalo, New York on the eastern shore of Lake Erie, is notorious for its lake-effect snowstorms.
+He said Buffalo, New York, on the eastern shore of Lake Erie, is notorious for its lake-effect snowstorms.
 Niziol said cold air moving in from Canada triggers the snowfall.

 As that air moves across the warm water of the Great Lakes, heat and moisture from the lake rises up into that air mass.
 That moisture eventually condenses out into snowflakes.
 And when we get to the downwind shores, we end up with lake-effect snow.

-Niziol said similar snowstorms happen around the globe.
-The coasts of the United Kingdom, France, Japan, and Korea, for example, get what’s called ocean-effect snow, from cold air moving across warm seas.
+In addition, Niziol said similar snowstorms happen around the globe.
+The coasts of the United Kingdom, France, Japan and Korea, for example, get what’s called ocean-effect snow, from cold air moving across warm seas.

 So at a whole range of latitudes in the Northern Hemisphere, right around the globe, we see the same activity.

-Niziol gave an example of how dramatic lake effect snow can be.
+Niziol also gave an earlier example of how dramatic lake-effect snow can be.

-In early December, 2010, in the western New York area around the city of Buffalo, one of these snow bands set up off Lake Erie.
-The band was about 8-10 miles wide.
+In early December 2010, in the western New York area around the city of Buffalo, one of these snow bands set up off Lake Erie.
+The band was about 8 to 10 miles wide.
 The northern portion of Buffalo had green grass throughout most of this event.
-The southern portion of Buffalo, however, only about 10-12 miles away, picked up 40 inches of snowfall.
+The southern portion of Buffalo, however, only about 10 to 12 miles away, picked up 40 inches of snowfall.

 Lake Erie is a very shallow lake.
 In January it develops a significant amount of ice cover.
 The ice cover acts as a cap, in a simple way, to limit the amount of heat and moisture that can come through that ice and then modify that air mass.

-Niziol said that the most important thing for people who experience lake effect snow to know is how to be prepared for an unexpected snowstorm.
+Most importantly, Niziol said that people who experience lake-effect snow should know how to be prepared for an unexpected snowstorm.